-If you have more than one rooster you will know that once one crows, they all follow along – it can be quite noisy at times!
+If you have more than one rooster, you will know that once one crows, they all follow along – it can be pretty noisy sometimes!

 How to Keep Your Rooster Quiet

-If you are hoping to keep him totally quiet, you are out of luck.
+If you hope to keep him totally quiet, you are out of luck.

-However, there are various methods out there to try and keep the noise down!
+However, various methods exist to try and keep the noise down!

-Some of them are crazy and some downright cruel – we have left those out and selected a few ideas for you to try out.
+Some are crazy, and some are downright cruel – we have left those out and selected a few ideas for you to try out.

 No Crow Collar

-The important points to note is that the collar must not be too tight and the bird should be monitored when wearing the collar in case he gets into trouble.
+The important points to note are that the collar must not be too tight, and the bird should be monitored when wearing the collar in case he gets into trouble.